SPRING SALE - $200 off our regular price and 50% off additional wire beyond 500 feet!

 If the RED light is not on, and the alarm is sounding, there is a break in the wire loop.
 If you can locate the break you may make the repair yourself.

-Be sure to use the same gage and type (stranded or solid) wire that was installed.
+Be sure to use the same gauge and type (stranded or solid) wire that was installed.
 Repairs should either use a standard wire nut with an underground protective cap placed over it or use a special wire nut with silicone already in the nut.

 Be sure ALL the wires are securely connected to both the surge protector and the transmitter.